spf13/afero/README.md

 ### Example 3: Security Jails (chroot)

-Restrict an application component's access to a specific subdirectory.
+**Problem:** You need to expose filesystem access to a plugin, template engine, or user-submitted process but directory traversal must be impossible.
+It should only ever see a single rooted directory.

 ```go
 osFs := afero.NewOsFs()